BDC Hamburger Icon

 When you’re ready to choose spreadsheet software for your company, here are a few specific factors to consider.

 • Cost: If your company doesn’t need to do a lot of complex data analysis, free spreadsheet software should be sufficient for your needs.
-However, a paid option with greater functionality may be worth exploring if you’re looking for more robust features.
+A paid option with greater functionality, however, may be worth exploring if you’re looking for more robust features.

-• Ease of use: Spreadsheet software only improves efficiency if you know how to use it.
-All of these applications have a learning curve, but once you know the basics, they should be easy to use.
+• Ease of use: Spreadsheet software improves efficiency only if you know how to use it.
+All of these applications have a learning curve, but they should be easy to use once you know the basics.
 Many spreadsheet software options have clean, basic interfaces that make them simple for any user to learn.

 • Functionality: Consider how your team will use the software.
 Functions such as visualization and accessibility between applications will give you a more optimized workflow if that’s something you need.

-• Collaboration and version history: As more companies shift toward a permanent remote work model, you’ll want to ensure everyone has access to the same versions of the various spreadsheets you create.
-Cloud-based software typically allows for real-time collaboration, commenting and version history, so no one’s data is ever lost or overwritten.
+• Collaboration and version history: As more companies shift toward a permanent remote-work model, you’ll want to ensure everyone has access to the same versions of the spreadsheets you create.
+Cloud-based software typically allows for real-time collaboration, commenting, and version history, so no one’s data is ever lost or overwritten.

 Did you find this content helpful?